wengangmao/vattenfall/_build/html/_sources/README.md

 > 3. Enter into the "vattenfall" folder
 > 4. Publish the html pages by run "ghp-import -n -p -f _build/html"

+Or, alternatively, an easier approach to build as follows:

+> 1. Go to the "vattenfall" folder
+> 2. Build the book by run "jb build ."
+> 3. Publish the html pages by run "ghp-import -n -p -f _build/html"

 Then you should be able to access the [Vattenfall_project logbook](https://wengangmao.github.io/vattenfall/contents/home.html)!